virajbhutada/Students-Grievance-Management-System/README.md

    - Executed system development, testing, deployment, and maintenance.
    - Ensured the system's user-friendly interface and responsiveness.

-This comprehensive methodology aimed to create a robust Students' Grievance System meeting the highest standards of functionality, efficiency, and user experience.
+This comprehensive methodology aimed to create a robust Students Grievance System meeting the highest standards of functionality, efficiency, and user experience.

 ### Results